lbs1022/gen-711-final-/README.md

 ### Taxonomic Assessment and Visualization

 15 Assembly:
-- Majority under the Genus "Actinomadura"
+- Majority of contigs under the Genus *Actinomadura*
+- Quite a few contigs under *Streptomyces*, but *Actinomadura* is the clear major genus
-- Not much difference in coverage or read legnth, may be hard to filter
+- Not much difference in coverage or read length, may be hard to filter

 ![plot](15_assembly_output/blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0.png)

 69 Assembly:
-- Majority under the Genus "Streptomyces"
+- Majority under the Genus *Streptomyces*
 - Some differentiation in coverage and read length, should be easier to filter

 ![plot](69_assembly_output/69blob_out.blobDB.json.bestsum.genus.p8.span.100.blobplot.bam0.png)